 Visitors travelling to India who hold valid tourist visas can avail tickets under this quota.

-Do all trains have Foreigner tourist quota tickets?
+Do all trains have foreigner tourist quota tickets?

-Can Foreigner tourist quota train tickets be booked in advance?
+Can foreigner tourist quota train tickets be booked in advance?

-• Kolkata – in the east
+• Kolkata – located in East India;

 How do I pay for the tickets and is there a special fare?